advanced-rest-client/raml-to-api/client/README.md

               description: Text of the comment to the gist.
               required: true
 ```
-It will use the same `params` obect to initialize the function call but payload is read from the `body` property:
+It will use the same `params` object to initialize the function call but payload is read from the `body` property:

 ```javascript
 let params = {